tibbben/teaching.data.literacy/UM_DataManagementClass/DMClassSyllabus.md

 *__Week 3:__ Data Types, Stages, and Formats* \[ TURN IN ASSIGNMENT \#1 \]

-> Describe the difference between data types, data stages, and data
-> formats and then relate these concepts in the research environment.
+> Describe the difference between data types, data stages, and data formats and then relate these concepts in the research environment.
+> Design best practices for file system organization and file naming conventions based on types, stages, and formats.

 -   Recognize different data types and structures and their related software and/or scripts
 -   Categorize data by its stage in the research cycle
--   Identify file formats and their related software and/or scripts for different kinds of media
+-   Identify file formats and their related software and/or scripts fordifferent kinds of media
 -   Plan file format practices/choices for both research workflows and for preservation.
+-   Plan folder structure and naming conventions for the research environment

 > Assigned Reading: